Naming a Product

 So, what’s the secret?
-How can you construct a name — a name with no inherent meaning — that sounds right for a product or business?
+How can you name your product or business?

-I spent hundreds of hours reading academic research on linguistics, and I compiled a step-by-step methodology.
+I spent hundreds of hours reading academic research on linguistics, and I compiled the methodology in this guide.

 Certain names are better for certain products.

 I noticed that two factors seemed most important: wording and relevance.
-So I created this 2 x 2 matrix with four types of names.
+So I created a 2 x 2 matrix with four types of names.

 - Descriptive – Words that describe the product